 If it’s your first time travelling in India solo then I’d recommend to start with 2AC or 3AC and then decide if you want to go for more adventurous classes from there rather than throw yourself in at the deep end.
 You can find more about the classes of travel in my general India Train Travel post here.
 Bedding is provided in the AC classes so the sheets are also handy for covering yourself up more.

-6. My golden rule for female travellers (and if you only take one thing from this post let it be this) try and get the upper-most bunk.
+If you only take one thing from this post let it be this: try and get the upper-most bunk.

-7. Families and Ladies travelling are your friends.
+Families and Ladies Travelling are your (new) Friends.